21centuryweather/21st-Century-Weather-Software-Wiki/python/pathlib.md

 :::{note}

-You will need to set your `sys.path` inside any python script so it knows where to find `config.py` (unless you are working the same directory)
+You will need to set your `sys.path` inside any python script so it knows where to find `config.py` (unless you are working in the same directory)
 :::

 The use of configuration files is standard practise for python programming.
 See [here](./package-structure.md) for more discussion.
 In that example, a bash environment variable `ROOT` is used to define the location of the project directory instead of a `pathlib` `__file__` attribute.